"Crested Gecko, Foundation Genetics"... a living entity, in pursuit of knowledge

 Stacking: This is a new term coined by Tom to describe how traits progress over time.
 Genetically this is caused by epigenetics that allow or restrict traits from expressing by tightening or relaxing on their suppression of the trait being transcribed in the genome.
 This is far outside the scope of what we need to know regarding genetics.
 So, the term Stack or stacking will be used instead as it perfectly describes and analogizes how we refine traits in the hobby by breeding for higher expression or lower expression.

 Polymorphism: This is the foundation of all designer morphs that exist today.
 If an animal has more than one morph or comes in varying wild-type colors, that is polymorphism.
-Breaking down the term, Poly; more than one, morphism; morph, so we have a species that comes in varying colors but still belongs to the same genus.
+Breaking down the term, Poly; more than one or many, morphism; morph, so we have a species that comes in varying colors but still belongs to the same genus.

 **NOTE: This term, along with the next, has brought a ton of confusion and misconception to the Crested Gecko Breeding community, especially in the early days.